Batavia F.C.

 Batavia Football Club is an Indonesian football club based in South Jakarta, Special Capital Region of Jakarta.
-They set to compete in Liga Nusantara from 2025–26, the third tier of Indonesian football after promotion from Liga 4 in 2024–25. and their homebase is Soemantri Brodjonegoro Stadium.
+They currently compete in Liga Nusantara, the third tier of Indonesian football after promotion from Liga 4 in 2024–25. and their homebase is Soemantri Brodjonegoro Stadium.

 History

 Batavia Football Club was founded in 2010.
 They play their home games at the Soemantri Brodjonegoro Stadium in South Jakarta.

-On 14 May 2025, Batavia secured promotion to Liga Nusantara League for the first time in their history from next season after draw against Persibat Batang 1–1 at Mandala Krida Stadium, Yogyakarta in the Liga 4 national phase third round at Group A.
+On 14 May 2025, Batavia secured promotion to Liga Nusantara (third tier) for the first time in their history from next season after draw against Persibat Batang 1–1 at the Mandala Krida Stadium, Yogyakarta in the Liga 4 national phase third round at Group A.